 What can the United States learn from other nations?

 Some in support of those measures point to steps other democratic nations have taken in response to gun violence.
-For example, after a mass shooting in 2019 that left 51 religious worshippers dead in New Zealand, where gun regulation had long been somewhat relaxed and whose gun lobby was known to be particularly powerful, lawmakers swiftly enacted gun legislation, including the creation of a firearms registry that requires gun-license holders to update their status whenever they buy or sell firearms.
+For example, after a 2019 mass shooting that left 51 religious worshipers dead in New Zealand, where gun regulation had long been somewhat relaxed and whose gun lobby was known to be particularly powerful, lawmakers swiftly enacted gun legislation.
+It included the creation of a firearms registry that requires gun-license holders to update their status whenever they buy or sell firearms.

 Where does that leave us?

 According to both Spitzer and Blocher, there is something to be said for this approach.
 “Expanded background checks are a sensible place to start,” Blocher says.
-“That’s a proposal that’s overwhelmingly popular, plainly constitutional, and eminently sensible—it’s a way to keep guns from getting into the wrong hands in the first place.”
+“That’s a proposal that’s overwhelmingly popular, plainly constitutional, and eminently sensible.
+It’s a way to keep guns from getting into the wrong hands in the first place.”
 And as Spitzer points out, what President Biden is asking for could, indeed, help mitigate the problem of gun violence in America.
 While nothing on the table can be seen as a panacea, “better analysis and monitoring of gun sales and qualifications for ownership have demonstrable value.”

 - Gun Violence Archive

-- NPR: Gun Violence Deaths: How The U.S. Compares With The Rest Of The World
+- NPR: “Gun Violence Deaths: How the U.S. Compares with the Rest of the World”

-- World Population Review: Crime Rates by Country
+- World Population Review: “Crime Rate by Country 2022”

-- IPSOS.com: Americans favor stricter gun laws, though support has declined from 2019
+- Ipsos: “Americans favor stricter gun laws, though support has declined from 2019”